lesichkovm/laravel-advanced-model/README.md

 An advanced model for Laravel, with out-of-the-box support for CamelCase field names, and enhanced primary key support - human friendly date based unique IDs, and UUIDs.

 ## Background ##
-1. By default Laravel uses snake_case field names for tables, which are not as readable, and slighly larger.
+1. By default Laravel uses snake_case field names for tables, which are not as readable, and few characters larger compared to UpperCamelCase (more at https://en.wikipedia.org/wiki/Camel_case).

-This class fixes this shortcoming, and the default is CamelCase.
+This class fixes this shortcoming, and the default is UpperCamelCase.
 This changes the default Laravel names to:

 ```
 id - Id